 Jurisdiction of Custody and Visitation: Parties Residing in the Same State

-Divorce, child support, and child custody cases are normally handled by family courts.
-Generally these are organized into state family courts, with actual courthouses located in each county.
-Family court proceedings usually follow the same procedures as civil courts, with each side able to present evidence.
-However, family court cases are almost always decided by a judge, rather than a jury.
+Family courts normally handle divorce, child support, and child custody cases.
+Generally, these are organized into state family courts, a division of the local court (district, circuit, superior, etc.).
+Family court proceedings usually follow the same procedures as civil courts.
+Each side can present substantial evidence.
+However, family court cases are almost always decided by a judge rather than a jury.

-Jurisdiction of Custody and Visitation: Parties Residing in Different States
+Parties Residing in Different States

 Confused About Establishing the Jurisdiction of Your Custody and Visitation Case?
 Get an Attorney's Help